 As cloud offerings continue to expand and evolve, companies need to understand the various cloud environments.
 Keeping up with cloud innovations will help eliminate knowledge gaps and identify the right solution for a company's unique needs.

 In this blog, we've dispelled five major myths about the public cloud.
-You might be surprised what you find.
+You might be surprised by what you find.

 Myth #1: The Public Cloud Lacks Robust Security

-The reality is that 29% of public cloud users report greater data security when deploying data-sensitive applications.
+Public cloud users report greater data security when deploying data-sensitive applications.
 Not only are all of your files encrypted, but most public cloud service providers (CSPs) offer constant monitoring to track and mitigate potential threats to your organization.
 It's also recommended that companies continue to stay up-to-date with cybersecurity best practices and continue to educate employees with continuous cyber awareness training on a routine basis.